AdobeDocs/experience-manager-cloud-service.en/help/journey-migration/best-practices-analyzer/using-best-practices-analyzer.md

    ![image](/help/journey-migration/best-practices-analyzer/assets/BPA_upload_key1.png)

 1. While the BPA is generating the report, you can see the progress made by the tool on the screen.
-It displays the number of items analyzed and also displays the number of findings found.
+It displays the progress in terms of percentage completed.
+It also displays the number of items analyzed and also displays the number of findings found.

    ![image](/help/journey-migration/best-practices-analyzer/assets/BPA_generate_upload.png)